-Answer A. (Beclomethasone)
+Answer D. (Salmeterol and fluticasone)

 This man has typical symptoms of asthma (wheeze, exacerbation with viral illnesses).
-When asthma is suspected, current SIGN/BTS guidance recommends initiating inhaled corticosteroids for six weeks as a first step, with a good response confirming the diagnosis.
+When asthma is suspected, current guidance recommends initiating inhaled corticosteroids with long acting beta agonist for eight to twelve weeks as a first step, with a good response confirming the diagnosis.